stripe/agent-toolkit/README.md

 # Stripe Agent Toolkit

-The Stripe Agent Toolkit enables popular agent frameworks including LangChain, CrewAI, and Vercel's AI SDK, to integrate with Stripe APIs through function calling.
+The Stripe Agent Toolkit enables popular agent frameworks including LangChain, CrewAI, CAMEL, and Vercel's AI SDK, to integrate with Stripe APIs through function calling.
 The library is not exhaustive of the entire Stripe API.
 It includes support for both Python and TypeScript and is built directly on top of the Stripe [Python][python-sdk] and [Node][node-sdk] SDKs.

 Included below are basic instructions, but refer to the [Python](/python) and [TypeScript](/typescript) packages for more information.